| WWW.ALTAIR32.COM | |

 output also appears to work.
 I'd say that the source should be ready

 to post shortly.
-12/23/00

-the second port of the emulated 2SIO serial card.
 12/04/00 - The floppy emulation code has been integrated into the

 emulator.
 Emulation support is limited to the MITS 88-DSK 8"